-The problem is too much insulin.
-Weight gain is not because of too many calories, it is not lack of willpower, and it is not because of saturated fat – the problem is too much sugar and carbohydrates and the resulting overproduction and dysregulation of insulin.
+The problem is too much of the hormone insulin.
+Weight gain is not because of too many calories, it is not lack of willpower, and it is not because of saturated fat or lack of exercise- the problem is too much sugar and carbohydrates and the resulting overproduction and dysregulation of insulin.
 It is a hormonal issue.
 Understanding this is the first step to understanding what causes binge eating, weight gain, obesity and diabetes, and why it is not your fault.
 I believe, from both personal experience and scientific based evidence, that weight gain, obesity and our modern relationship with food is due to the addictive nature of processed carbohydrates and sugar, it’s use for emotional regulation, and HABIT.

 Make Your Way

-We will then begin working to reverse insulin resistance; the root cause of cravings, illness, inflammation, fatigue, prediabetes and diabetes.
+We will begin working to reverse insulin resistance; the root cause of cravings, illness, inflammation, fatigue, prediabetes and diabetes.
 If you are on medications, we will work with your doctor to decrease and hopefully eliminate the reliance on expensive, unnecessary drugs that only provide temporary fixes and don’t resolve the root cause of chronic metabolic illness

 Change Your Life

 It is possible not only to prevent and control diabetes, but to reduce the risk of the accompanying inflammatory chronic diseases that follow, such as arthritis, hypertension, stroke, heart disease and kidney failure.
 We will work together to optimize your health and give you your life back!

 This program is typically a 3-6 month commitment, depending on the severity of your disease process.

 I can help you overcome sugar cravings and processed food addiction.

 FOOD CRAVINGS AND SUGAR ADDICTION